Enabling Progressive Whole-slide Image Analysis with Multi-scale Pyramidal Network: Conclusion

 \section{Conclusion}

 In this paper, we proposed the Multi-Scale Pyramidal Network (MSPN), a plug-and-play module for attention-based MIL frameworks.
 MSPN enables progressive multi-scale training relying solely on high-magnification features by incorporating grid-based remapping and residually connected Coarse Guidance Networks (CGNs).
-Specifically, grid-based remapping constructs coarse feature maps based on a specified field-of-view, while CGNs generate coarse guidances by applying convolutional operations to these maps.
-The residual connections between CGNs facilitate the progressive sharing and integration of information across different scales.
-The efficacy of MSPN was evaluated on high-quality real-world datasets, spanning 4 clinically relevant tasks and utilising features from 3 commonly used foundation models.
+Specifically, grid-based remapping constructs coarse feature maps based on a user-specified field-of-view, while CGNs generate coarse guidances by applying convolutional operations to the coarse feature maps.
+The residual connections between CGNs facilitate the progressive sharing and integration of information across different scales in a manner that mimics assessment by human pathologists.
+The efficacy of MSPN was evaluated on 3 real-world datasets, spanning 5 clinically relevant tasks and utilising features from 2 commonly used foundation models.
 MSPN demonstrated consistent improvements across popular attention-based MIL frameworks including ABMIL (both trained from scratch and pre-trained on FEATHER-24K), DSMIL, CLAM-SB, and CLAM-MB.
-Furthermore, it outperformed multi-scale variants such as concatenation, cross-scale attention, and HAG-MIL in both predictive performance and computational complexity.
-By introducing MSPN, we demonstrate that training that explcitly leverages multi-scale information in CPath can be achieved in a lightweight manner.
+Furthermore, it outperformed multi-scale variants such as concatenation, cross-scale attention, and recent baselines in both predictive performance and computational complexity.
+By introducing MSPN, we demonstrate that training that explicitly leverages multi-scale information in CPath can be achieved in a lightweight manner.
 This approach aligns well with the contemporary trend for favouring efficient downstream models, particularly when specialised foundation models already provide robust feature representations.

-\paragraph{Limitations.} Although MSPN is primarily designed for attention-based frameworks with an emphasis on the lightweight design, previous works such as PEG~\cite{islam2020peg} and PPEG~\cite{shao2021transmil} have demonstrated that convolutional neural networks are effective for encoding positional information.
-Consequently, it would be interesting to investigate whether the multi-scale positional features generated by MSPN can enhance transformer-based frameworks, thereby potentially broadening the method's applicability.
+\paragraph{Limitations.} Although MSPN is primarily designed for attention-based frameworks with an emphasis on lightweight design, previous works such as PEG~\cite{islam2020peg} and PPEG~\cite{shao2021transmil} have demonstrated that convolutional neural networks are effective for encoding positional information.
+Consequently, it would be interesting to investigate whether the multi-scale positional features generated by MSPN can enhance transformer-based frameworks.
+Moreover, MSPN uses meanpooling for aggregation while it is also interesting to apply learned pooling inside each grid, \eg,\ nesting ABMIL for each grid, though it deviates from the intuition of a lightweight design.